Echinocereus poselgeri Lem.

-Echinocereus poselgeri is a shrubby cactus, initially erect, later sprawling or clambering.
-The stem is very tall and slender, dark colored up to 4 feet (1.2 m) long and up to 0.8 inch (2 cm) in diameter.
-The spines are tan-grayish white.
-The flowers are pink rose to pink-purple.
-The fruits are up to 0.8 inch (2 cm) long, up to 06 inch (1.5 cm) in diameter and dark green to brownish in color.
+Echinocereus poselgeri is a shrubby cactus with slender dark-colored, initially erect, later sprawling or clambering stems with grayish-white spines.
+The stems are up to 4 feet (1.2 m) long and up to 0.8 inches (2 cm) in diameter.
+Flowers are rose-pink to pink-purple.
+Fruits are dark green to brownish, up to 0.8 inches (2 cm) long, up to 06 inches (1.5 cm) in diameter.

 How to Grow and Care

 If you can successfully grow other globular cactus, you can most likely grow Echinocereus well.
 One of the key factors in success with these is avoiding any hint of wet soil.
 Because their root systems are weak, they are especially prone to root rot, eventually killing your plant.
 Otherwise, they thrive on a program of intense, bright light, little water, and a steady diet of light fertilizer.
 These cacti are vulnerable to mealybugs and aphids.